SotaYoshida/nuqulib/_sources/index.rst.txt

 We assume you are using a virtual environment.
 If not, we recommend creating one.

-A recommended environment is `poetry`.
+A recommended environment to set up the dependencies and run NuQuLib is one like `poetry`.

 .. code-block:: bash
    :caption: poetry